jcs-elpa/company-emojify/README.md

 This package reuses the code from `emojify` hence this would be a better choice if you already have `emojify` installed.

+#### :dizzy: How to add more emoji? :confuse:

+Unlike `company-emoji` has specify it's own list.
+Please consider contribute to the upstream package `emojify`.

 ## Contribution

 If you would like to contribute to this project, you may either